thomazbastiaanssen/Tjazi/README.md

 In our case, the phenotype (schizophrenia diagnosis) is a binary outcome.
-Because of that, we’ll use a logistic regression model rather than a ‘regular’ linear model there.
+Because of that, we’ll use a logistic regression model rather than a ‘regular’ linear model whenever we’re trying to explain phenotype.
+We’ll use a link function for this.

 Let’s give it a shot with our two bacteria.